 - operating system

-- name of the accessing computer (IP address) and
+- host name of the accessing computer (IP address)

 - time of server request,

-is transmitted to a Google server in the US and stored there.
+are transmitted to a Google server in the US and stored there.
 This information is used to evaluate your use of this website, to compile reports on the website activities, and to perform further services linked to website and internet use for market research purposes and to tailor the design of this website.
 This information may also be sent to third parties if this is legally required or if third parties process this data on behalf of Google.
 Under no circumstances will your IP address be associated with any other data.
-IP addresses are anonymized so that it is not possible to assign them to individuals (known as IP masking).
+IP addresses are only used for geo-localization and subsequently anonymized so that it is not possible to assign them to individuals (known as IP masking).

-The use of Google Analytics is in the interest of optimizing and tailoring the design of our website.
-This constitutes a legitimate interest as defined by Article 6 Paragraph 1(f) GDPR.
+The use of Google Analytics 4 is in the interest of optimizing our website and making it more responsive to needs.
+This represents a legitimate interest within the meaning of Art.
+6 (1) f) DS-GVO.

 Additional information on data protection with respect to Google Analytics is available on the Google Analytics website in the help section (https://support.google.com/analytics/answer/6004245?hl=en).